 Learn to tie the Poppin’ Flats Shrimp in the HD Fly Tying Video below.

 This next fly made the the list for obvious reasons, and needs little to no introduction.
 I am pretty sure that it is a staple with most anglers that are in pursuit of redfish.
 I like to tie my clousers fairly sparse and in a high tie style.
 The black clouser in this picture below is tied in a tradtional pattern and the other two are tied in a high tie style.
 My largest redfish was 46 inches and was caught on a Fl. green and white clouser minnow similar to the one pictured below.

 View our selection of High Tie, Ostrich Clouser Minnows on our Online Fly Shop.

 Next up is a killer pattern for obvious reasons.
 Candy Corn Crawler is a great choice when targeting redfish.
 Redfish in the lagoon and Indian River systems of Florida’s space coast have an obsession with this type of fly.
 It is a mix of a number of different patterns and works great as a shrimp, crab or even a baitfish.

-Ok, another classic pattern I love chasing reds with is the Straight-Up Gurgler.
-This pattern here is tweaked from the classic pattern and is in the color scheme I tend to fish most.
-Using bucktail and EP Fibers for the tail and chenille/EP Brush for the belly makes this fly quite visible and pushes a good amount of water.
-This fly is great as both a search pattern and for sight fishing.
+Ok, another classic pattern I love chasing reds with is the “Go-To” Sparkle Shrimp.
+This pattern is in the color scheme I tend to fish most.
+This shrimp fly comes in two different color patterns on my online fly shop and is great as a search pattern or sight fishing.
 Over the years I have had some big gator trout slam this fly as well.